 Just – A Powerful Tool for Launching Commands in Your Projects

 Just is a command manager that allows users to save and run project-specific commands.
-The commands, called recipes, are stored in a file named justfile, whose syntax is inspired by make.
+The recipes’ commands are stored in a file named justfile, whose syntax is inspired by make.

 Just has many useful features and improvements over make, including support for Linux, macOS, and Windows without additional dependencies, specific and detailed error reporting, and the ability to accept arguments when using it with the command line.